spookylukey/django-paypal/README.rst

 Paid support
 ============

-In addition to being Open Source, some of the maintainers are able to provide support on a paid basis for those who want it.
+Some of the maintainers are able to provide support on a paid basis for this Open Source project.
 This includes the following kinds of things:

-* Paying for bug fixes or new features (with the understanding that these changes will become a part of the Open Source project and are not 'owned' by the person who paid for them).
+* Paying for bug fixes or new features (with the understanding that these changes will become freely available as part of the project and are not 'owned' by the person who paid for them).

-* Debugging or supporting integrating django-paypal into your project.
+* Debugging or other support for integrating django-paypal into your project.

 * Implementing the integration for you from scratch.